dw61/electronvolt/README.md

 ## Units and Constants

 Here are a list of units and constants that this module currently supports.
 A constant table will also be (barbarically) provided when importing this module.
-If you believe this module would better not print anything at import, please let me know. <br><br>
+If you believe this module would better not print anything at import, please let me know.

 | Math Constants     |                              |                                     |
 |--------------------|------------------------------|-------------------------------------|